Quantum coherent dynamics of quasiclassical spacetimes

+At this point, we take a step back to make several remarks.
+First, we emphasize that Eq. \eqref{eq4hamiltonian} is a concrete choice of $\hat H_G$, but this choice is by no means integral to the framework that we have proposed.
+We write Eq. \eqref{eq4hamiltonian} to show that, by making simple generalizations and assumptions, one may define a relatively straightforward Hamiltonian for the quantum geometry, and we use this form of $\hat H_G$ in the later example.
+Second, we have assumed a discrete set of quasiclassical states for simplicity, but a continuum of states is also possible.
+Third, if one takes $\beta=-\ln(\ve)$, where $\ve\ll 1$, then $\langle \bar h_n | \bar h_m \rangle = \ve^{v(n,m)}$, which, for a suitable $v(n,m)$, naturally admits a perturbative strategy.

+\textit{Reproducing the Semiclassical Evaporation Curve of a Black Hole, An Example}---Let us now consider applying the Hamiltonian, Eq.\ \eqref{eq4hamiltonian}, to analyze the quantum dynamics of a quasiclassical Schwarzschild black hole.
+The states $\ket{\bar h_n}$ are coarse-grained descriptions of the black hole, each state centered about a different Misner-Sharp mass and representing a possible stage of evolution.
+Semiclassically, we know that such a black hole will evaporate.
+We now use our framework to model an analogous process of evaporation for the Schwarzschild black hole using fully quantum wavefunction evolution.
+In standard quantum gravity approaches, such a dynamic process would be difficult to characterize.
+Although $\ket{\bar h_n}$ describes a black hole state in the broadest coarse-grained sense, one may construct more fine-grained models based on $\ket{\bar h_n}$.
+In Appendix A, we present a black hole toy model involving particles, which satisfies the inner product structure and energy spectrum that we define in this example.

+Taking $\beta=-\ln(\ve)$ for $\ve\ll 1$, we define $v(n,m)=|n-m|$, and hence $\langle\bar h_n|\bar h_m \rangle=\ve^{|n-m|}$.
+This is effectively a nearest-neighbour structure, with more distant overlaps being suppressed by powers of $\ve$.
+The choice of overlap structure guides, in part, the evolution of the system, although there is some robustness concerning this choice.
+For example, $v(n,m)=\mathrm{Ceiling}(|n-m|/2)$ (i.e., nearest- and next-to-nearest neighbours) yields qualitatively similar results as $v(n,m)=|n-m|$.
+More exotic structures would yield different evolutions, possibly unphysical ones, depending on the context in which the model is applied.
+We believe that the flexibility of our framework, resulting from the generality of its assumptions, is more a strength than a defect; in studying the framework in more contexts, parameter choices can be made with greater precision.

-The energy gap $\Delta\bar{E}_{n}=\bar{E}_n-\bar{E}_{n-1}$ must be related to the thermodynamical time-dependence of the black hole evaporation.
-Assuming the black hole is a perfect blackbody, then, for consistency with QFTCS, the Stefan-Boltzmann law in four spacetime dimensions predicts $\mathrm dE /\mathrm dt \sim AT^4 \sim 1/ E^2$, where $A$ is the horizon area.
+It remains only to define the $\bar E_n$'s in $\hat H_G$, given in Eq. \eqref{eq4hamiltonian}.
+As previously stated, we take $\bar E_n$ to correspond to the (average) Misner-Sharp mass of the black hole state indexed by $n$.
+This condition alone does not narrow down the possibilities.
+However, we are free to input empirical data to constrain our model in a realistic manner.
+Specifically, the energy gap $\Delta\bar{E}_{n}=\bar{E}_n-\bar{E}_{n-1}$ must be related to the thermodynamical time-dependence of the black hole evaporation.
+Assuming the black hole is a perfect blackbody, then, for consistency with quantum field theory in curved spacetime (QFTCS), the Stefan-Boltzmann law in four spacetime dimensions predicts that $\mathrm dE /\mathrm dt \sim AT^4 \sim 1/ E^2$, where $A$ is the horizon area and $T$ is the black hole temperature.
 Based on this, we apply our approach to the four-dimensional Schwarzschild black hole.
-In particular, the spectrum $\bar E_n = \bar E_0 + \alpha n^{1/3}$ ($\alpha$ is a proportionality constant) gives rise to the finite-difference relation,
+In particular, the spectrum $\bar E_n = \bar E_0 + \alpha n^{1/3}$ ($\alpha$ is a proportionality constant and $\bar E_0$ is a constant offset) gives rise to the finite-difference relation,